-While getting into a game might be simple, learning the rules of poker can present an intimidating task.
+While getting into a game might be simple, learning how to play poker can present an intimidating task.
 The Poker.org Ultimate Beginner’s Guide to poker offers everything you need to understand the rules, common terms, and other nuances of the most popular poker variants played around the world.
-In this guide you will learn how to play poker, from the simplest of rules to being able to understand a full round.
+In this guide, you will learn how to play poker, from the simplest of rules to understanding a full round of betting.

-Poker incorporates many different games, each with its own set of rules.
+Poker embodies many different card games, each with its own set of rules.
 Texas Hold’em stands as the world’s most popular poker game.

 The Poker.org Ultimate Beginner’s Guide to playing poker outlines the basics for three of the world’s most popular poker variants: Texas Hold’em, Five Card Draw, and Omaha.

 The world’s most popular card game vaulted into mainstream notoriety after the 2003 World Series of Poker Main Event.
 Americas Cardroom Team Pro Chris Moneymaker shocked the world by winning the prestigious poker tournament for a $2.5 million first-place prize, and interest in Texas Hold’em skyrocketed around the globe.